Lamu Fort Library: Archive section

 The library holds a large and diverse range of archival materials such as old photographs from Lamu, 19th and 20th century manuscripts, old newspapers, magazines and periodicals, as well as old currencies, and files.

 Part of the archive has been digitised.
-The UMADA (Ustadh Mau Digital Archive), supervised by the African Studies Centre Leiden, project digitized roughly two thousand manuscripts and audio cassettes from Lamu poet and imam Mahmoud Ahmed Abdulkadir, known locally as Ustadh Mau.
-The digitization was funded by UCLA’s Modern Endangered Archives Program.
+The UMADA (Ustadh Mau Digital Archive), supervised by the African Studies Centre Leiden, project digitized roughly two thousand manuscripts and audio cassettes from Lamu poet and imam Mahmoud Ahmed Abdulkadir, known locally as Ustadh Mau The digitization was funded by UCLA's Modern Endangered Archives Program.
 The digitized poems and sermons can be freely accessed via the UCLA Library Digital Collections.

 From 2021 onward, the MprinT project, managed by Professor Anne Katrine Bang from Bergen University, Norway, has digitsed various Islamic manuscripts in the Lamu Archipelago.

 E-library

-The E-library comprises various digitial items including digital books from Z-library and digitalization that was done by the library's archive section.
+The E-library comprises various digital items including digital books from Z-library and digitalization that was done by the library's archive section.
 The section contains over one thousand English digital books, including Kenyan school syallabus books.
 The collection was started with the help of Shama Abdul Gaziza who donated computers and a smart TV to the library.